eyeKill/rkt-io/README.md

 $ python reproduce.py
 ```

+After the build is finished, it will start evaluations and generate graphs for each afterwards.
+The graphs will be written to ./results.

+The following figures are reproduced:

 - Figure 1.
 Micro-benchmarks to showcase the performance of syscalls, storage and network stacks across different systems
   - a) System call latency with sendto()
   - b) Storage stack performance with fio